jeebonAI/frontend/README.md

 # Copy the APK to the download-page folder
 cp target/dx/jiboni/release/android/app/app/build/outputs/apk/debug/app-debug.apk download-page/jiboni-app.apk

-# Deploy to download.jiboni.com
+# Deploy to download.jeebon.ai
 npx wrangler pages deploy ./download-page --project-name=jiboni-download
 ```

-Users can then download and install the app directly from [download.jiboni.com](https://download.jiboni.com).
+Users can then download and install the app directly from [download.jeebon.ai](https://download.jeebon.ai).
 The download page provides a dropdown menu of all available releases, allowing users to select and download specific versions.

 ## Contributing